RefTr: Recurrent Refinement of Confluent Trajectories for 3D Vascular Tree Centerlines: Abstract

 \section{Abstract}

-Tubular trees, such as blood vessels and lung airways, are essential for material transport within the human body.
-Accurately detecting their centerlines with correct tree topology is critical for clinical tasks such as diagnosis, treatment planning, and surgical navigation.
-In these applications, maintaining high recall is crucial, as missing small branches can result in fatal mistakes caused by incomplete assessments or undetected abnormalities.
-We present RefTr, a 3D image-to-graph model for centerline generation of vascular trees via recurrent refinement of confluent trajectories.
-RefTr uses a Producer-Refiner architecture based on a Transformer decoder, where the Producer proposes a set of initial confluent trajectories that are recurrently refined by the Refiner to produce final trajectories, which forms the centerline graph.
-The confluent trajectory representation enables refinement of complete trajectories while explicitly enforcing a valid tree topology.
-The recurrent refinement scheme improves precision and reuses the same Refiner block across multiple steps, yielding a 2.4× reduction in decoder parameters compared to previous SOTA.
-We also introduce an efficient non-maximum suppression algorithm for spatial tree graphs to merge duplicate branches and boost precision.
-Across multiple public centerline datasets, RefTr achieves superior recall and comparable precision to previous SOTA, while offering faster inference and substantially fewer parameters, demonstrating its potential as a new state-of-the-art framework for vascular tree analysis in 3D medical imaging.
-The code is available at \\ \href{https://github.com/RomStriker/RefTr} {https://github.com/RomStriker/RefTr}.
+Tubular tree structures such as blood vessels and lung airways are central to many clinical tasks, including diagnosis, treatment planning, and surgical navigation.
+Accurate centerline extraction with correct topology is essential, as missing small branches can lead to incomplete assessments or overlooked abnormalities.
+We propose RefTr, a 3D image-to-graph framework that generates vascular centerlines via recurrent refinement of confluent trajectories.
+RefTr adopts a Transformer-based Producer–Refiner architecture in which the Producer predicts candidate trajectories and a shared Refiner iteratively refines them toward the target branches.
+The confluent trajectory representation enables wh-ole branch refinement while explicitly enforcing valid topology.
+This recurrent scheme improves precision and reduces decoder parameters by 2.4$\times$ compared to the state-of-the-art.
+We further introduce an efficient non-maximum suppression algorithm for spatial tree graphs to merge duplicate branches and extend evaluation metrics to be radius-aware for robust comparison.
+Experiments on multiple public datasets demonstrate stronger overall performance, faster inference, and substantially fewer parameters, highlighting the effectiveness of RefTr for 3D vascular tree analysis.
+The code is available at \url{https://github.com/RomStriker/RefTr}.